My Hackintosh days are over, it's time to rejoin the Apple fold

 Sadly, that all changed this summer when Apple CEO Tim Cook walked onto his company's virtual, livestreamed stage and said Macs were changing forever.
 Their microprocessing brains, formerly made by chipmaker Intel, were being replaced with Apple's custom-designed M1 chips instead.
 Apple said it was doing this because the technology behind its iPhones and iPads are better suited for Mac computers than the Intel processors Apple's been using to power Macs since 2006.

-"Advancements of this magnitude only come from making bold changes," Cook said during a November event announcing three new devices featuring the new M1 chips.
+"Advancements of this magnitude only come from making bold changes," Cook said when announcing Apple's first M1-powered devices going on sale in November.

-The first Macs with the M1 include a MacBook Air, a 13-inch MacBook Pro and a Mac Mini, all released in November.
+Those first M1 Macs were the MacBook Air, a 13-inch MacBook Pro and a Mac Mini, and each of them received good marks from reviewers.
 CNET reviewer Dan Ackerman says they perform much better than their predecessors, even besting Intel-based Macs released earlier in 2020.

 Unfortunately for me and many other Hackintoshers, you can't buy Apple's M1 chips on your own.
 Which means I can't stuff them into my computer and fool Apple's MacOS software into running on it.